 We’ve been outfitting float anglers since 1999 and we’re confident we have what you need.
 If we don’t, then we’ll help you find it, even if it’s a competitor!
 We may not have the brand recognition of the big boys, but we stay competitive with pricing and offer expertise they don’t.
-As passionate float fishers ourselves, we take pride in being a specialty shop – for specialty anglers.
+As passionate kayak and float fishers ourselves, we take pride in being a specialty shop – for specialty anglers.

 We have many customers in the US, but we regularly ship products to our Canadian and European customers as well.
 Just contact us directly for a shipping quote.
 We also rent kayaks and paddle boards to residents in Utah, USA.

 The sport of fishing has been loved by many over the past centuries.
 You can fish from a shore, you can fish from a dock.
 You can fish while standing in water.
 But you can also fish from a kick boat!

 A float tube is a lightweight, single person watercraft that enables you to reach wilderness streams, ponds and lakes, usually where there is no boat access.
 Each small craft device is lightweight and designed for different waters and anglers in mind.

 There are four different types of tube designs: the round tube, the U or V shaped tube, the pontoon and the cat.
 Each device is designed with various things in mind and for different types of water variances.
 But all of these small water crafts are also designed with solid, durable material and with safety in mind.

 The round tube was the initial design for belly boats and is used in still water only.
 It’s classic doughnut-shape has all the features of the more expensive tubes, but at a less expensive price.
 U or V kick boats have an open front that allows easy entry.
 They also have a lounge chair and positions the angler higher above the water.